alphagov/government-service-design-manual/Copy and content/styleguide.md

 ### Quotes

-Use single quotes for ‘unusual terms’.
+Use single quotes for 'unusual terms'.

-He said, “Short quotes take double quotation marks.”
+He said, "Short quotes take double quotation marks."

 She said:

 \> This is a block quote, used for long quotes.\
  \>\
- \> Don’t forget to use the arrow between paragraphs as well.
+ \> Don't forget to use the arrow between paragraphs as well.

 ### Acronyms

-Common acronyms don’t need markdown (eg VAT, UK, US, EU, MP).
-Don’t use acronyms if you’re not going to use the acronym later in the text.
+Common acronyms don't need markdown (eg VAT, UK, US, EU, MP).
+Don't use acronyms if you're not going to use the acronym later in the text.

 Tip: for acronyms you use frequently, have a file you can copy/paste.